ben-norton/stadocgen/ltc/app/utils/README.md

 ## Workflow
 1. Refresh ltc_term_source file using the script in the LtC repository (/utils/refresh_terms_source.py)
 2. Run copy_source_files.py to copy the latest source files into StaDocGen
-3. Run the script terms_transformations.py to generate the transformed versions of the ltc source files
+3. Run the scripts in the order specified below
-4. Run the script, sssom_transformations.py to generate the transformed mappings
-3. The output from steps 3 and 4 will be stored under data/output.
+4. The output from steps 3 and 4 will be stored under data/output.
 The website generator only uses data stored in the output directory.
 Therefore, the transformation scripts are required before the documentation pages will show the source data changes.

+terms_transformations.py generates the transformed versions of the ltc source files sssom_transformations.py generates the transformed mappings translation_transformations.py generates the translations

+terms-transformations.py > sssom_transformations.py > translation_transformations.py